truenicoco/slidge/docs/source/admin/general.rst

 General
 =======

+Every slidge plugin runs in an independent process and requires its own entries in the XMPP server config.
+To keep this guide generic, we'll talk about running the slidge plugin ``superduper`` that connects to the fictional legacy network "Super Duper Chat Network".

 Configure the XMPP server
 =========================

-To keep this guide generic, we'll talk about running the slidge plugin ``superduper`` that connects to the fictional legacy network "Super Duper Chat Network".

 Slidge requires a running and properly configured XMPP server running and accepting component connections.
 An upload (XEP:`0363`) component is also required to exchange files